m-e-conroy/angular-dialog-service/README.md

         'backdrop': 'static' or true or false
-        'size': 'sm' or 'lg' //small or large modal size 'windowClass': 'dialogs-default' // additional CSS class(es) to be added to a modal window }
+        'size': 'sm' or 'lg' //small or large modal size 'windowClass': 'dialogs-default' // additional CSS class(es) to be added to a modal window 'copy': true or false // used only with create custom dialog }
     ```